 ajo nityaḥ śāśvato’yam purāṇo-

-Never was the Self not there and then it came about – that is why it’s not born and it never dies.
-Self is not that which is there now and not there later (dies) or which is there later but not now (birth).
+Never was the Self not there and then it came about—which is why it’s neither born nor dies.
+Self is not that which is there now and not there later (dies).
+Self is not that which is there later but not now (birth).
 Self never goes thru any modifications.
 Self is changeless.

-The Self (consciousness) is not conditioned by time, and therefore unlike the things and beings conditioned in time (changing all the time – the death of the previous condition, and the birth of the new condition is called change), Consciousness is changeless.
-The destiny of those that are being born and are dying, is therefore not His.
+The death of an earlier condition and the birth of the new condition is called change.
+The Self (Consciousness) is not conditioned by time.
+So, unlike the things and beings conditioned in time, Consciousness is changeless.
+The destiny of those that are being born and are dying is thus not His.
 All things are born in Him, stay in Him, and die in Him.

 Chapter 2, Verse 21